 Prioritizing Training Quality

 More time is not always better.
-Effective sessions matter more than longer sessions.
+Effective sessions matter more than longer ones.
+Focus on:

 - Purposeful programming